582-41W-VA/Web-Project-2/PROPOSAL.md

 ### Django
 We will be using Django for the development of the back-end structure for this project.
 Django’s built-in tools will make it easy to quickly build this platform.
 It integrates well with third-party services like Google Maps and PayPal which we will need for this project.
 It also has excellent documentation meaning developers have access to plenty of resources to handle any development challenges.

-### React
-We will be using React for the development of the front-end of this project.
-React will allow us to break down the UI into reusable components.
-For example, we can have reusable components for tutor profiles, session booking forms, or search filters, making the development process more efficient.

-React can also be easily integrated with Django for handling front-end and back-end separately.
-This allows for a smooth development process where Django takes care of the back-end, while React focuses on rendering dynamic content and managing the user interface.

 ## Design Inspirations

 Our design team is pulling ideas from the following websites to create the UI for Brain Boosters: